Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Modified Learning

-The results of learning frequency are presented in Supplementary Table S1 online and Figure \ref{figure4}.
-Table S1 compares the MSEs under different hidden layers by using various activation functions: Tanh, Sine and Mixture.
-For obtaining an optimal network we also consider the time expense, leading to an efficiency that quantitatively stands for the learning performance.
-We find only 6 layers(bold) is sufficient for learning.
-Here we also use Early-stopping to avoid over-fitting.
-RMSprop is chosen as a new optimizer in LSTM network.
-The original training area is the same as in direct learning {\it i.e.} $\Lambda\in[5.6, 14.6]$ but a wider range of $\Lambda\in[5.2, 15.2]$ is given based on the prediction of LSTM.
-A good agreement with the numerical results is confirmed in Fig.\ref{figure4}a except for the critical point $\Lambda_c=10$ since the network treats it as an outlier(singularity) due to the discontinuity.
-Inset plots the change of MSE loss $\mathcal{L}$ that has been reduced to be much smaller than 0.001 when the epoch grows, which means the way of LSTM is helpful for an individual frequency learning in the training process.
+The results of frequency learning are demonstrated in Table \ref{table2} and Figure \ref{figure4}.
+Table \ref{table2} compares the MSE losses under different hidden layers by using various activation functions: Tanh, Sine and Mixture.
+For obtaining an optimal network we also consider the time expense, leading to the result of efficiency which can be used to quantitatively characterize the learning performance.
+We find only six hidden LSTM layers(bold) is sufficient for learning.
+Notice that here the definition of efficiency depends on the application of LSTM network which is different from that used in Table I for the case of direct DL.
+Besides we also use Early-stopping to avoid over-fitting.
+Root mean-square prop is chosen as a new optimizer in LSTM network.
+The original training area is the same as in direct DL {\it i.e.} $\Lambda\in[5.6, 14.6]$ and the results from an extensive range of $\Lambda\in[5.2, 15.2]$ are also given based on the prediction of LSTM.
+A good agreement between our learning outcomes and the numerical results is apparently observed in Fig.\ref{figure4}a except for the critical point $\Lambda_c=10$ since the network treats it as an outlier(singularity) due to the discontinuity.
+Inset plots the change of MSE loss with epochs which has been reduced to be much smaller than 0.001 when epoch is larger than 1200.
+Therefore the way of LSTM is suitable for an individual frequency learning in the training process.